 That’s the first part of the indirect method.
 The employer must then state a legitimate reason for its decision.
 They always do.
 The employee must then present evidence of “pretext.”
 This means evidence that the employer’s reason might not be the real one.
 We use different types of evidence for this purpose.
 For example, the employer might have given inconsistent reasons.
 Maybe it treated comparable employees better.
 Or, the employer didn’t follow its own policies.
 Alternatively, maybe it gave an unrealistic performance goal.
 Or, the employer failed to document its reason.
 Perhaps it trumped up the charges or did a shoddy investigation.
 Therefore, we lawyers will try to use any evidence that calls into question the employer’s decision.
 Ultimately, the case can go to trial with such evidence.

-The Causation Standard
+The Causation Standard for Proving Discrimination

 The employee must still convince the jury discrimination was a motivating factor – that it was “a” reason for the employer’s decision.
 With federal claims under Title VII (as amended in 1991), the employer may prove it would have taken the same action regardless.
 If so, the employee cannot recover money damages for lost income or emotional distress.
 For federal age discrimination claims under the ADEA, the employee must prove that age was “the” reason for the employer’s decision.
 It is not enough that age was one of several reasons.
 That’s a tough standard to meet.